hhc2tech/pytools/pyver/README.md

 pv
 ```

 Done.
-We have created a pyver repository and made a backup of all the files in our current directory.
+We have created a pyver repository and made a backup of all the files in our current directory in an archive naming year-month-day-hour-minute-second.
 Anytime we need to make another backup, just repeat the last step.

 There are a few built in commands to interrogate the repository.
 The first is log, which shows the contents of a text file that keeps track of the commits that are made
 ```